The Story in Brief

 Should You Read First?

 Either order works — this is the site's most genuine tie and the one case where reading after watching loses least.
 Chbosky's film is so faithful and so right that the two versions illuminate each other rather than one diminishing the other.
-If forced to choose: read first, for Charlie's voice.
-But watch either way.
+The novel gives you Charlie's voice in its purest form, the careful construction of his letters, the way he processes experience through writing.
+The film gives you Ezra Miller's Patrick and the tunnel scene in motion.

 Chbosky wrote one of the generation-defining coming-of-age novels of the 1990s and then made one of the finest adaptations of his own work in cinema history.
 The novel has Charlie's voice.
 The film has Ezra Miller.
 Both have the tunnel.
 This is a genuine tie and one of the site's most surprising ones.